ortexx/load-alias/readme.md

 # More
 ## Environment
-You can set config for different environment
+You can set config for different environments

 ```js
 var loadConfig = {